Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models

+This paper proposed a new taxonomy based on LM models with covariates and CoDa methods to provide novel techniques for investigating the evolution of the latent overall toxicity condition for each patient over chemotherapy treatment.
+The novel approach was applied to longitudinal chemotherapy data from MRC BO06/EORTC 80931 Randomized Controlled Trial for osteosarcoma, considering patients who had successfully completed the six-cycle treatment.
+According to clinicians, the analysis of that specific patient cohort may cast some light on a complex aspect of this rare disease.
+It may indeed provide insights for the identification of novel evidence-based guidelines for an effective management of adverse symptoms and treatment.
+This is also relevant for the future development of innovative tools to support clinical decision-making in personalized interventions.

-The proposed taxonomy based on LM models identified sub-populations of patients characterized by a common distribution of toxic categories, and by a similar overall toxicity burden.
-Four LOTox states were found, representing (i) people in quite good conditions (\textit{no LOTox state 1}), (ii) patients undergoing only nausea or vomiting - mostly moderate or severe - (\textit{low LOTox state 3}), (iii) subjects with non-severe nausea and the possibility to develop \textit{drug-specific} AEs (\textit{moderate LOTox state 2}), or (iv) people with multiple severe/moderate \textit{generic} toxicities (\textit{high LOTox state 4}).
+By assuming the existence of a LM chain for the LOTox condition of a patient, the proposed taxonomy identified sub-populations of patients characterized by a common distribution of toxic categories, and by a similar overall toxicity burden.
+Four LOTox states were found, which represent different levels of multiple AEs severity: (i) people in quite good conditions (\textit{no LOTox state 1}), (ii) patients undergoing only nausea or vomiting - mostly moderate or severe - (\textit{low LOTox state 3}), (iii) subjects with non-severe nausea and the possibility to develop \textit{drug-specific} AEs (\textit{moderate LOTox state 2}), or (iv) people with multiple severe/moderate \textit{generic} toxicities (\textit{high LOTox state 4}).